1. What is MOM?

 3. Why is transparency of media ownership important?

-MOM thus promotes transparencyin media ownership and attempts to answer the question “who eventually controls the media content?” in order to raise public awareness; to create a fact base for advocacy; to hold political and economic players accountable for the existing conditions; and to support the government initiatives in tackling media concentration.
+MOM thus aims to create transparency and to answer the question “who eventually controls media content?” in order to raise public awareness, to create a fact base for advocacy to hold political and economic players accountable for the existing conditions.

 MOM does not make normative statements – it does not suggest how to control media ownership.
 The most appropriate and efficient form of media concentration control depends on the country context, the existing legal and market conditions, the ownership landscape.

 MOM is a transparency tool to stimulate a democratic discussion on media pluralism in particular andon good governance in general: we believe that open access to adequate information and broad consultations can improve the decision-making processand better reflect people’s concerns and ideals.

 a) Official data sources, and/or sources with a high level of reliability and trust are prioritised.

 b) In cases when information was not publicly available, it was directly requested from media companies, political representatives and research institutes.

 c) In order to guarantee and verify the objective evaluation, MOM works with its advisory group that provides comments and consultations throughout the research process.
 It is composed of national specialists with a substantial knowledge and experience in media and communications.

 - Mariana Zakusylo, Detektor Media

 e) All decisions on how data is selected, which sources are used - and which are not - are clearly indicated on the website of MOM in Ukraine for each media outlet, each owner and also generally under the FAQs for Ukraine.